-Each of the cemeteries in Penrith is over 100 years old, and they certainly reflect the social and cultural history of the region.
-Some cemeteries are of national historical significance, and each has particular values worthy of preservation and conservation.
+The Penrith local government area has 13 cemeteries within its boundary, most of which are closed and are historically significant.
+They are all over 100 years old, reflecting the social and cultural history of the region.
+Some cemeteries are of national significance, and each has particular values worthy of preservation and conservation.

-Penrith General Cemetery – Cox Avenue, Kingswood;
+- Penrith General Cemetery – Cox Avenue, Kingswood;

-- St Marys General Cemetery – Great Western Highway, St Marys.
+- St Marys General Cemetery – Great Western Highway, St Marys

 Castlereagh Cemetery – Church Lane, Castlereagh Penrith Council is the Trustee for Crown Reserve in Church Road, Castlereagh which is land set aside for cemetery purposes.
 This reserve, Portion 281, surrounds the Castlereagh Anglican Cemetery.

 Castlereagh Anglican Church and General Cemetery: This Cemetery, located Cnr Church Street and East Wilchard Road, Cranebrook, is one of Penrith’s most significant cemeteries, being the one of the first local cemeteries in our Local Government Area.

 Castlereagh Uniting Church Cemetery: This Cemetery located on Old Castlereagh Road, Upper Castlereagh, is adjacent to one of the oldest Methodist Churches in Australia.

 Londonderry Methodist Church Cemetery: The Londonderry Methodist Cemetery is inactive and is located on private property.

 Luddenham Uniting Church cemetery: This small cemetery is located on The Northern Road at Luddenham.